edenchiang/PlayWithDataFoundry/examples/Teensy_ArduinoUNO_with_Processing/README.md

 ### Remindings

-* Don't open the serial monitor window from the Arduino IDE, otherwise the serial port will be occupied by Arduino board.
+* Don't open the serial monitor window from the Arduino IDE, otherwise the serial port will be occupied.
 This will cause the serial port reading problem for Processing code.